-An assessment is made at each reporting date as to whether there is any indication that previously recognised impairment losses may no longer exist or may have decreased.
+For assets excluding goodwill, an assessment is made at each reporting date as to whether there is any indication that previously recognised impairment losses may no longer exist or may have decreased.
 If such indication exists, the Group estimates the asset's or cash-generating unit's recoverable amount.
 A previously recognised impairment loss is reversed only if there has been a change in the estimates used to determine the asset's recoverable amount since the last impairment loss was recognised.
 If that is the case, the carrying amount of the asset is increased to its recoverable amount.
 That increase cannot exceed the carrying amount that would have been determined, net of depreciation, had no impairment loss been recognised previously.
+Such reversal is recognised in profit or loss unless the asset is measured at revalued amount, in which case the reversal is treated as a revaluation increase.